Catholic Church and HIV/AIDS

 The Catholic Church is a major provider of medical care to HIV/AIDS patients.
 Much of its work takes place in developing countries, although it has also had a presence in the global north.
 Its opposition to condoms, despite their effectiveness in preventing the spread of HIV, has invited criticism from public health officials and anti-AIDS activists.

 Catholic views on condoms

 The Catholic Church's opposition to contraception includes a prohibition on condoms.
 It believes that chastity should be the primary means of preventing the transmission of AIDS.
-The Church's stance has been criticized as unrealistic, ineffective, irresponsible and immoral by some public health officials and AIDS activists, who note that condoms prevent the transmission of HIV.
+The Church's stance has been criticized as unrealistic, ineffective, irresponsible and immoral by some public health officials and AIDS activists, who share evidence that condoms prevent the transmission of HIV.

 The use of condoms specifically to prevent the spread of AIDS has involved Catholic theologians arguing both sides.
 Pope Benedict XVI pointed out that when a male prostitute uses a condom "with the intention of reducing the risk of infection, can be a first step in a movement towards a different way, a more human way, of living sexuality."
 He said that the concern for others suggested by this action is laudable, but does not mean that either prostitution or condoms are in themselves good.